 The team stumbled across a problem with the Arduino IDE, as it was unable to recognize the Fourier Transform library, making it impossible to use the FFTArduino library for this project.
 To overcome this obstacle, the team opted to perform the Fourier Transform manually within the code.
 By defining the Fourier Transform function directly in the code, the team ensured that the frequency measurement could still be accurately calculated without relying on external libraries, ultimately maintaining the functionality intended.

 The code performs the Fourier transform manually on the accelerometer data by iterating over it and computing the real and imaginary components of the frequency spectrum.
 The frequency spectrum is calculated by multiplying the result by 2, dividing it by the voltage range and sample number, and then multiplying it by the sampling frequency.
-The below illustration displays a code snippet of conducting Fourier transformation manually and the code utilized to calculate frequency.
+The reason for dividing by 2 is related to the fact that the Discrete Fourier Transform (DFT) represents both positive and negative frequencies, with each frequency component mirrored around the Nyquist frequency.
+In practice, the DFT is symmetric, meaning that the values for positive and negative frequencies are equal.
+Consequently, by dividing by 2, the frequency components are effectively averaged, considering only the unique information from the first half of the DFT.
+The frequency spectrum is then normalized by dividing by the voltage range and the number of samples.
+This normalization process ensures that the frequency values are independent of the input signal's amplitude and the number of samples used in the DFT.
+Finally, the frequency components are scaled by the sampling frequency to convert them into real-world frequency values (in Hz).

+The code snippet provided in figure 3 demonstrates how to conduct the DFT manually and calculate the frequency spectrum, highlighting the steps of calculating the real and imaginary components, normalizing the results, and scaling by the sampling frequency.